MicroWebStacks/astro-big-doc/README.md

 - Markdown external links identification and rendering with an arrow
 - Meta data can be provided in a yaml file to make the SVG interactive with
   - links : a list of `{label,link}` to add links to SVG text matches
+  - highlights : a list of `{label,highlights[]}`, for each label hover, a corresponding list of text gets highlighted with font color and weight
 - Meta data yaml file can be added to
   - An SVG diagram by placing a yaml file with the same name e.g. for `diagram.svg` a `diagram.yaml`
   - A code link and then simply the same as the code filename e.g. for `diagram.puml` a `diagram.yaml`